SorenHolstHansen/houdini-lists-error/README.md

 in the repo root, run `yarn`.

 Then cd into the Server package.
-Run `yarn watch`and in another terminal run `yarn dev`.
+Run `yarn watch` and in another terminal run `yarn dev`.
 This will make the graphql server run.

 Then in another terminal cd into packages/Web.
 Here, run `npx houdini generate -p`.
 Then run `yarn dev`.
 Look into the terminal.
-There should be the following
+There should be the following error

 ```
-data {
-  grids: [ { id: 1, undefined: undefined }, { id: 2, undefined: undefined } ]
-}
+Pulled latest schema from http://localhost:4000/graphql
+[
+  Error: @list can only be applied to types with an id field.
+...
 ```